-Solving the Economic Security Gap for California’s Older Adults
+Solving the Economic Security Gap for CA’s Older Adults

 This policy report produced by the California Commission on Aging and based on testimony presented at the Commission’s 2019 Elder Economic Forum examines trends in population growth, diversity and the economic inequity experienced by many older adults.
 It recognizes the cumulative, long-term impact of systemic racism and discrimination impacting the vulnerability of older adults, particularly those who are women, LGBT, and people of color.
 It further describes innovative programs featured at the forum and offers policy and program recommendations to address many inequities.
 See Security Gap for California’s Older Adults.